 It’s almost Thanksgiving, but not quite.
 It doesn’t matter.
 This cranberry glazed turkey breast recipe is so good that I make it several times a year, Thanksgiving or not.
 I’ve perfected this recipe to the point where a turkey breast comes out of the oven so juicy, so moist that it’s hard to believe that super lean turkey breast meat can be like that.
 It’s a must try recipe if you like turkey breast meat.

 Another cool thing about this turkey breast recipe is that no brining or injecting is needed.
-And the turkey is cooked at a higher temperature, 375F.
+And the turkey is cooked at a higher temperature of 375F.
 I wouldn’t normally go higher than 325F when baking chicken or turkey breast, especially when cooking skinless breasts.
-But in this recipe, turkey breast meat is protected by skin and a thick layer of cranberry sauce.
-The risk of meat drying out during baking is smaller.
+But in this recipe, the turkey breast meat is protected by skin and a thick layer of cranberry sauce.
+The risk of meat drying out during baking is much smaller.

 Brining or injecting is also good for flavoring the meat inside out.
 Since we are not doing that in this recipe, I add some chicken broth and butter in the baking dish to create a dipping sauce that can be used later with the meat.
 The broth and the butter also help keep the meat hydrated during baking and keep it from drying out.